How to Buy Dormant Companies in US [Step-by-Step Guide]

 There are a number of reasons why you would buy a dormant company, ranging from qualifying for tenders, speed of registration, obtaining a specific name, reducing the administrative burden to register a company, and more.

-That said, when it comes to US companies, there are limited benefits in terms of speed of registration since most company registration can be completed within 24 to 72 hours, depending on the state.
+That said, regarding US companies, there are limited benefits regarding registration speed since most company registration can be completed within 24 to 72 hours, depending on the state.

 Services of a Dormant Company